 Stephanie Rickard - Speech Pathologist

-Stephanie graduated as a Speech Pathologist in 1987.
-She has had many years of Paediatric experience in a range of settings including Hospitals, Community Health, Early Intervention and Specialist Children's Services.
+Stephanie has over 30 years' experience as a Paediatric Speech Pathologist.
+Her early working experience included Hospitals, Community Health services, Early Intervention and Specialist Children's Services.
 She worked in the United Kingdom for two years and gained invaluable experience working in a Language Unit with school aged children with severe language and learning disorders.

 Stephanie established the practice in 1997.
 It has been located in Ivanhoe since 2006.